BU will not be administering new Veteran Affairs funding applications after the September 2022 intake.

 - we are responsible for promptly informing VA of any enrolment change and any change due to unsatisfactory academic progress, conduct or attendance.

 How and when will you receive your funds?

-The US Department of Veterans Affairs can only pay your benefit into your US bank account.
+The US Department of Veterans Affairs can only pay your maintenance benefits into your US bank account.
 It will be your responsibility to transfer them to your UK bank account so that you can access them.